BanachBranch/Percolation/README.md

 Creates plots of percolation on square lattices using matplotlib.
 The user can control the parameter p and the row/column count.

 # Percolation
-Given a graph G = (V, E) with vertices and edges (e.g. a 2d grid) and a given probablity p with 0 < p < 1, we transform the graph G in the following way: Each edge e remains with probability p (or gets deleted with probablity 1-p).
-Whether a given edge remains or not is independent from the others.
+Given a graph G = (V, E) with vertices and edges (e.g. a 2d grid) and a given probability p with 0 < p < 1, we transform the graph G in the following way: Each edge e remains with probability p (or gets deleted with probability 1-p).
+Whether a given edge remains or not is independent of the others.
 This is percolation.

 The resulting graph contains multiple clusters of connected vertices ("Connected components").
-If the graph G contains infinitely many vertices, mathematicians may study whether a cluster with infinitely many vertices exists.
+If the graph G contains infinitely many vertices, mathematicians are interested whether a cluster with infinitely many vertices exists.
 In the example of the square lattice, this is always true when p >= 0.5 and always false when p < 0.5

 For more information, check out https://en.wikipedia.org/wiki/Percolation_theory